Wiggins, Brenda P.

 - Wiggins, B.P.
 (2004).
 Four biographical essays in Wiggins, D.K. (ed.)
 African Americans in Sports, Armonk, N.Y.: M .E.
 Sharpe.

-- School of Recreation, Health and Tourism
+- School of Sport, Recreation, and Tourism Management

 - Division of Health and Human Performance

 - Recreation Management

 - Center for Sport Management